Travels With Cowboy

 Road break on the Fremont River in Colorado

-In Richfield, Utah, I trolled suburban streets lined with brick houses and grass yards littered with bicycles, scooters, and skateboards of children, and what stood out to me the most was that none of these belongings were locked in chains or hidden behind head-high fences.
+In Richfield, Utah, I trolled suburban streets lined with brick houses and grass yards littered with bicycles, scooters, skateboards of children, and what stood out to me the most was that none of these belongings were locked in chains or hidden behind head-high fences.

 American Flag hay bales in Nebraska

+I have driven past billboard advertisements stating that all families should carry Naxolone to prevent fentanyl overdoses and deaths of their loved ones.
 I have slept above the fine, red powder dirt of Utah—dirt that looks like Mars—and I have slept in the driveway of a home on Pine Ridge Reservation, watching, listening to, and feeling the intense pounding of hail and rain on our little, cedar wood camper.

 Cowboy and I spent all of yesterday driving the long and final stretch from Colorado to South Dakota, passing through Wyoming and Nebraska.
 There was a significant duration in the early afternoon where I could have easily convinced myself I was the last man on Earth—for that’s how long it took me to see another sign of human life.

-All I know is that for this night ahead, I have my dog and my little wood camper.
-I am content.
-There is nothing for me to do but enjoy the view.
+WhatI know is that for this night ahead, I have my dog and my little wood camper.
+There is nothing else for me to do but enjoy the view.